-Many people worry about the minimum size requirements for disabled wetrooms and think their home isn’t big enough.
-But you’d be surprised at how compact an accessible bathroom can be!
+Many people worry about the minimum size requirements for disabled wetrooms and think their home isn’t big enough…but you’d be surprised at how compact an accessible wetroom can be!

-This allows them to provide complete design and installation service for bathroom adaptations and wetroom fit outs.
-One of the most common questions we get in consultations is about space.
+One of the most common questions we get during disability and accessible bathroom consultations is about space.

 Jump straight to…

-Building regulations outlined in the government’s Document M state the minimum dimensions for an accessible wetroom are 2500mm x 2400mm.
-These regulations are for a wetroom that includes a toilet, basin and shower.
+Building regulations outlined in the government’s Document M state the minimum dimensions for a wheelchair accessible wet room are 2450mm x 2450mm.
+These regulations are for a disability bathroom that includes a WC (toilet), basin and shower.

 All these dimensions and regulations can feel daunting.
 But before you let that put you off getting a bathroom adaptation, it’s important to remember these two points:

 By outlining a clear set of guidelines, the government is ensuring local authorities and building professionals deliver standardised accessible bathrooms in new builds and major refurbishment projects.

 This is key for the development of accessible homes or assisted living facilities.
 However, in an individual home setting, not all these regulations will be relevant.